jsenv/core/docs/bundling/readme.md

 # Presentation

-Bundling consists into taking one or many input files to generate one or many output files.
+Building consists into taking one or many input files to generate one or many output files.
 It creates a step between dev and production where you can perform specific optimizations:

 - File concatenation to save http request
 - Minify file content to reduce file size
 - Hash url to enable long term caching
 - Transform file content to support more execution environments (old browsers for instance)

-Bundling for the web means generating files that will be executed by a web browser (Chrome, Firefox, and so on).
+Building for the web means generating files that will be executed by a web browser (Chrome, Firefox, and so on).
 To do that provide your main html file to a function called `buildProject`.
 It will collect all the files used directly or indirectly by the html file.
 Once all the files are known they are eventually minified, concatened and file urls are replaced with a unique url identifier to enable long term caching.

 # Code example